JumboArbitrage/arbitrage-public/README.md

 # **arbitrage-repo-for-public**

 > **✨ This is a rudimentary version of an eth arbitrage repository.
 The advanced version is under development and is a private repository.
 We will regularly update the relevant content of the public warehouse, so stay tuned!**
+>
+> **✨ For more information, please visit the [Wiki](https://github.com/JumboArbitrage/arbitrage-public/wiki/).**

 ## **Commit Rules:**